baroquon/reefpoints/source/posts/2017-10-19-animating-background-gradients-pwa.md

 </svg>
 ```

-In the SVG, we're using `viewBox="0 0 1 1"` so that all the internal coordinates are based of a 1px relative grid.
+In the SVG, we're using `viewBox="0 0 1 1"` so that all the internal coordinates are based off of a 1px relative grid.
 With CSS, we can stretch the SVG to cover its parent; this `viewBox` just simplifies our math.

 When the SVG stretches differently from its 1:1 aspect ratio, we want to keep it scaled nicely.
 That's what we gain from `preserveAspectRatio="xMidYMid slice"`.
 The SVG's internal elements will expand to cover the SVG's rendered size.
 If you're familiar with CSS, this is the equivalent of telling the SVG's contents to behave like `background-size: cover` and `background-position: center`.
 If you're going with a horizontal or angled gradient, you may need to adjust that value to get the desired visual effect.